-9.131 view
+9.135 view

-Commands to control the graphic output.
+Command to control the graphic output.
 This command is intended for batchmode.
 See also "Viewing" for the menu controlled functions.

-- "fill" Element-faces are filled - "line" Elements are displayed as fireframes - "point" Element-edges are displayed as points with a pixel-width of 'value' - "edge" triggers the display of the model edges were

-- "elem" triggers the display of the element edges.
+- "fill" Element-faces are filled - "line" Elements are displayed as fireframes - "point" Element-edges are displayed as points with a pixel-width of 'value' - "edge" triggers the display of the model edges with a pixel-width of 'value' - "elem" triggers the display of the element edges.
 They are deselected with the additional parameter "off". - "surf" and "volu" are used to display the structure either only by it's outer skin (surf) or by drawing all elements (volu). - "front" and "back" define which side of the structure should be drawn.
 Either the side which faces the user or the back-side.
 If the back-side is displayed then internal structures are visible. - "vec" triggers the vector mode.
 All vector-entities like displacements are displayed with arrows pointing in the direction of the vector and with a length proportional to the value of the vector.
 See "Toggle Vector-Plot" for a detailed description of the equivalent menu-function. - "disp" will show the deformed structure based on a formerly selected displacement dataset (no entity must be selected).
 See "Toggle Add-Displacement" for a detailed description of the equivalent menu-function. - "bg" Without second parameter toggles the background colour.
 The second parameter 'w' forces white while the parameter 'k' forces black as background colour. - "sh" Shaded results are shown.
 Switched off with "off". - "ill" Illuminale the backface of the elements.
+Switched off with "off". - "rul" triggers the display of a ruler bar.
 Switched off with "off".
+A string containing the unit can be given: "view rul mm".

-9.132 volu
+9.136 volu